-This project has been developed by volunteers of the local Headstart initiative bringing Foster & Zero to deliver writing, recording, and sound editing workshops with the participants from the Headstart Hull volunteer group and Hull College’s 14-16s school which will form the basis of a public sound installation on the Humber Bridge to support youth wellbeing and resilience and to reduce social isolation by removing stigma from youth mental wellbeing.
+This project has been developed by volunteers of the local Headstart initiative bringing Foster & Strange to deliver writing, recording, and sound editing workshops with the participants from the Headstart Hull volunteer group and Hull College’s 14-16s school which will form the basis of a public sound installation on the Humber Bridge to support youth wellbeing and resilience and to reduce social isolation by removing stigma from youth mental wellbeing.

 Growing Your Creative Space